 - The latest RHEL and SLES distros have kernels with back-ported support for ADQ.
 For all other OS distros, you must use the LTS Linux kernel v4.19.58 or higher to use ADQ.
-The latest out-of-tree driver is required for ADQ on all Operating Systems. - If the application stalls for some reason, this can cause a queue stall for application-specific queues for up to two seconds. - Workaround Recommend configuration of only one application per Traffic Class (TC) channel.
+The latest out-of-tree driver is required for ADQ on all Operating Systems. - ADQ configuration must be cleared following the steps outlined in the ADQ Configuration Guide.
+The following issues may result if steps are not executed in the correct order: - Removing a TC qdisc prior to deleting a TC filter will cause the qdisc to be deleted from hardware and leave an unusable TC filter in software. - Deleting a ntuple rule after deleting the TC qdisc, then re-enabling ntuple, may leave the system in an unusable state which requires a forced reboot to clear. - Mitigation Follow the steps documented in the ADQ Configuration Guide to "Clear the ADQ Configuration" - ADQ configuration is not supported on a bonded or teamed Intel® E810 Network adapter interface.
+Issuing the ethtool or tc commands to a bonded E810 interface will result in error messages from the ice driver to indicate the operation is not supported. - If the application stalls for some reason, this can cause a queue stall for application-specific queues for up to two seconds. - Workaround Recommend configuration of only one application per Traffic Class (TC) channel. - DCB and ADQ are mutually exclusive and cannot coexist.
+A switch with DCB enabled might remove the ADQ configuration from the device.

-- DCB and ADQ are mutually exclusive and cannot coexist.
-A switch with DCB enabled might remove the ADQ configuration from the device. - Workaround Do not enable DCB on the switch ports being used for ADQ.
+Workaround - Do not enable DCB on the switch ports being used for ADQ.
 Disable LLDP on the interface by turning off firmware LLDP agent using: